Jakten-Steinar/bookbot/README.md

 # bookbot
-"Build a local dev environment" course for Boot.dev
+"Build a local dev environment" course from Boot.dev